Why breaks are important

 Components of a Good Break

-• feel guilty taking their break as it means leaving others (even more) short staffed,
+- You feel guilty leaving others (even more) short staffed

 Why we need a shared responsibility for taking breaks